Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios/index.md

     AMPTrackingOptions only prevents default properties from being tracked on newly created projects, where data has not yet been sent.
 If you have a project with existing data that you would like to stop collecting the default properties for, please get help in the [Amplitude Community](https://community.amplitude.com/).
 Note that the existing data **is not** deleted.

+### Carrier

+Amplitude determines the user's mobile carrier using [`CTTelephonyNetworkInfo`](https://developer.apple.com/documentation/coretelephony/cttelephonynetworkinfo), which returns the registered operator of the `sim`.

 ### COPPA control

 COPPA (Children's Online Privacy Protection Act) restrictions on IDFA, IDFV, city, IP address and location tracking can all be enabled or disabled at one time.
 Apps that ask for information from children under 13 years of age must comply with COPPA.